 Feedback from the countries highlighted the importance of the RCA for building the skills and capacity of their mutation breeding teams, as detailed in case examples and survey results.

 In India, for example, the knowledge and experience gained under the RCA programme has been incorporated in the pre-existing national mutation breeding research on groundnut, particularly for biotic and abiotic stress tolerance.
 Additionally, since groundnut research became part of the RCA, national scientists have benefited from ground-breaking knowledge sharing and capacity building events.
-Indeed, the RCA has provided exposure to innovative mutation research areas such as identification of molecular markers, linkage of markers to traits of interest, marker assisted breeding, Quantitative Trait Locus (QTL) mapping, molecular analysis, nutrient analysis, and new screening techniques for biotic and abiotic stress tolerance, among others.
-The RCA has also provided training on specific statistical software.
+Indeed, the RCA has provided exposure to innovative mutation research areas such as identification of molecular markers, linkage of markers to traits of interest, marker assisted breeding, Quantitative Trait Locus (QTL) mapping, molecular and nutrient analysis, and new screening techniques for biotic and abiotic stress tolerance, among others.
+The RCA has also provided training on specific statistical software packages.

 Economic impacts

-A social cost-benefit analysis was conducted to estimate economic impacts generated by the mutation breeding RCA.
+A social cost-benefit analysis was conducted to estimate economic impacts generated by the RCA.
 The analysis estimated the incremental (additional) costs and benefits that are attributable to RCA collaboration in mutation breeding – i.e. it did not estimate the benefits and costs of mutation breeding activities as a whole but rather the benefits and costs associated with collaboration under the RCA, compared to a hypothetical situation with no RCA.

 The analysis used data from the survey, together with administrative and cost data provided by the IAEA.
 It estimated the costs and benefits that occurred between 2000 to 2019, as well as projections of future benefits from 2020 onwards that are associated with ongoing production of mutant varieties of crops that were developed under the RCA between 2000-2019.
-Costs and benefits were analysed as annual time series and adjusted for timing, using a discount rate that converts future values into present values.
+Costs and benefits were analysed as annual time series and adjusted for timing, using discounting to convert values occurring at different points in time into present values.
+Two different discount rates were used, depending on whether benefits and costs occurred in the past (between 2000 and 2019) or in the future (2020 onwards).

 Benefits represent the RCA’s contribution to economic value through mutation breeding.
-The main way that the RCA generated economic benefits was by speeding up the commercial production of successful mutant varieties.
+The main way that the RCA generated economic benefits was by speeding up the mutation breeding process from variety selection to production and commercialisation of successful mutant varieties.
 The RCA also helped several countries to develop mutant varieties that they would not otherwise have developed in the absence of the RCA, but these crops are recently commercialised so the associated economic benefits to date are relatively small.
 Survey data revealed a total of 20 crops where the RCA contributed in one of these two ways.
 These crops had various superior characteristics (compared to a non-mutant control variety) that generated economic benefits through some or all of:

 Increased crop yield